“Why do shakuhachi crack and what can we do about it?”

 Cracking is a part of bamboo’s natural life cycle.
 Out in nature bamboo poles crack when they die and dry out.
 Once they crack open they decompose more readily which makes room for new shoots and returns nutrients to the soil.

 To keep this natural process at bay with shakuhachi proper storage is required unless a flute has be fully bound.
 Bamboo can crack when the humidity drops so as a general rule of thumb shakuhachi are stored between 50% and 70% humidity.
 Storing shakuhachi in an air-tight bag or case is usually enough.
-Some people twist a bit of damp cloth or paper towel into the top of their flute bags but if you do this make sure that it doesn’t touch the flute.
+Some people twist a bit of damp cloth or paper towel into the top of their flute bags but if you do this make sure that it doesn’t touch the flute and be mindful of mold.
 Avoid leaving your shakuhachi out of its protective bag or case when you’re not playing it especially when you find yourself in harsh dry environments such as air-conditioning, heaters, camp fires, closed automobiles, deserts, beaches, snow, and so on.

 “Should I oil my shakuhachi and does it help”?

 I don’t recommend oiling shakuhachi.
 Whether or not it helps prevent cracking is unknown.
 Most oils have strong odors, will go rancid, and will probably grow mold more easily.
 If you oil a shakuhachi it will make it impossible for lacquer to adhere to it which should be kept in mind if lacquering might ever be desirable.
-I don’t accept returns if a flute has been oiled.
+I don’t accept returns if a shakuhachi has been oiled.

 “Do cracked and repaired shakuhachi sound different?”